IMAX: Film cameras

-The IMAX cinema process increases the image resolution by using a larger film frame; in relative terms, a frame of IMAX format film has three times the theoretical horizontal resolution of a frame of 35 mm film.
-To achieve such increased image resolution, which IMAX estimates at approximately 12,000 lines (6,000 line pair modulations) of horizontal resolution (12K), 65 mm film stock passes horizontally through the IMAX movie camera, 15 perforations at a time.
+The IMAX theatre process increases the image resolution by using a larger film frame; in relative terms, a frame of IMAX format film has three times the theoretical horizontal resolution of a frame of 35 mm film.
+To achieve such increased image resolution, 65 mm film stock passes horizontally through the IMAX movie camera, 15 perforations at a time.
 At 24 frames per second, this means that the film moves through the camera at 102.7 m per minute (just over 6 km/h).
 In a conventional 65 mm camera, the film passes vertically through the camera, five perforations at a time, or 34 m per minute.
 In comparison, in a conventional 35 mm camera, 35 mm film passes vertically through the camera, at four (smaller) perforations at a time, which translates to 27.4 m per minute.

 In the Todd-AO 70 mm-format of widescreen cinema, the image area of a 65 mm film-frame is 48.5 × 22.1 mm; in the IMAX-format of widescreen cinema, the film-frame dimensions are 69.6 × 48.5 mm.
 To match the standard image resolution of the moving image produced with the film-speed of 24 frames per second, an IMAX film requires three times the length of (negative) film stock required for a 65 mm film of comparable scope and cinematic technique.

-In March 2022, IMAX announced a new initiative in cooperation with Kodak, Panavision, and FotoKem to develop "a new fleet of next generation IMAX film cameras", with a goal to deploy the first four units in the next two years.
+In March 2022, IMAX announced a new initiative in collaboration with Kodak, Panavision, and FotoKem to develop "a new fleet of next-generation IMAX film cameras", to deploy the first four units in the next two years.
 Christopher Nolan and Jordan Peele are among a group of advisors, made up of filmmakers and cinematographers, assisting in identifying new specs and features for the prototype development phase.

+In a May 2024 interview with Collider, IMAX CEO Richard Gelfond revealed that there will be four new identical cameras that will be 30% quieter than the existing cameras.
+The Wall Street Journal revealed that the new cameras will be made out of carbon fiber and titanium, and they will feature a five inch color display along with wireless capability.